 Unlike UK citizens, Dutch or Belgian citizens need to apply for a visa to travel to Vietnam.
 In most cases, it is not necessary to go to the embassy.
 Tourists and business travellers can easily apply for their visa via the online form on this website.
 Once approved, they will receive their visa by email.
 They will need to print it out and carry it with them you during their trip.

 The e-visa allows a stay of a maximum of 90 days.
-It is possible to choose between a visa for single entry into the country (single-entry) or a visa with a validity period of 90 days, which allows to enter the country an unlimited number of times (multiple entry).
+It is possible to choose between a visa for single entry into the country (single-entry) or a visa with a validity period of 90 days, which allows entering the country an unlimited number of times (multiple-entry).